-Annual percentage rate, or APR, is the term used for the interest rate calculated for an entire year, rather than a monthly charge on a personal loan, credit card, vehicle loan etc. The finance provider averages this amount over the full term of the loan, so that you know at the outset just how much you will have to pay back on your loan each month.
+Annual percentage rate, or APR, is the term used for the interest rate calculated for an entire year, rather than a monthly charge on a personal loan, credit card, vehicle loan, etc. The finance provider averages this amount over the full term of the loan so that you know at the outset just how much you will have to pay back on your loan each month.

-Getting the best APR rate can cut a chunk of interest from the loan repayments, and is a huge money saver for borrowers.
+Getting the best APR rate can cut a chunk of interest from the loan repayments and is a huge money saver for borrowers.

 - When you are done shopping around and have investigated all the possibilities, only sign up for a loan if you are sure you are getting the lowest rate possible.

-You may still qualify for a loan even if your credit score is a bit low, and if you are anxious for the cash, your best bet is to go for the lowest rate you can get, although it might higher than you wanted to pay.
+You may still qualify for a loan even if your credit score is a bit low, and if you are anxious for the cash, your best bet is to go for the lowest rate you can get, although it might be higher than you wanted to pay.

-- Implement better spending habits by resisting the temptation to buy what you don’t need, and cut down where you can on everyday expenses, and entertainment costs.
+- Implement better spending habits by resisting the temptation to buy what you don’t need, and cut down where you can on everyday expenses and entertainment costs.

 - Pay your bills on time, make a concerted effort not to max out credit cards, and create a budget to pay more than the minimum required on the cards.
 Bear in mind that outstanding debt and unpaid accounts are the main reasons for a low credit score.

-- As soon as you begin paying your debts on time with the proper, or agreed amounts, your credit score will rise as you start building new credit.
+- As soon as you begin paying your debts on time with the proper or agreed amounts, your credit score will rise as you start building new credit.

 Always research lenders that you want to do business with.
 Opt only for those who are reputable and legitimate, with good reviews.
-Shop around for the best rates, and if necessary, work hard on improving your credit score which can save you interest charges on future loans.
+Shop around for the best rates, and if necessary, work hard on improving your credit score, which can save you interest charges on future loans.

-A personal loan, with the best APR you can get, is a far better option.
+A personal loan with the best APR you can get is a far better option.